 Applicants for the eTA are permitted to enter Canada multiple times withing the five year period, unlike the traditional tourist visa which was single-entry.
 The length of time the eTA holder is allowed to remain in Canada can vary with each trip and is stamped in the traveler’s passport, but usually stays of up to six months are permitted.

-Taiwanese Citizens Will Need an Electronic Travel Authorization to Fly to Canada
+Taiwanese Citizens Will Need an ETA to Fly to Canada

 Taiwanese travelers who qualify for the eTA need to complete the simple online application form and provide some basic personal details, including:

 - passport details, including passport number